Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Introduction

-In this work, we propose a semantic exploration framework for semi-static environments (i.e., an environment where objects can be (re)moved and (re)introduced).
+\IEEEpubidadjcol In this work, we propose a semantic exploration framework for semi-static environments (i.e., an environment where objects can be moved, removed, and/or (re)introduced).
 Our approach tightly couples mapping in semantic scenes with safe planning and control to leverage the efficiency of modular pipelines, while incorporating language-conditioned semantic understanding and reasoning to enable open-vocabulary, context-aware exploration.
 Our framework encompasses two modes of operation to support real-world applications: \textit{(i)} active map maintenance, in which the robot actively maintains an up-to-date metric-semantic map by revisiting regions of the map that are likely outdated while deprioritizing areas that are likely static, and \textit{(ii)} open-vocabulary semantic exploration, in which the robot performs object-goal navigation based on language inputs in unstructured, semi-static environments.
-Our contributions include \begin{itemize} \item a novel online open-vocabulary mapping scheme which incorporates probabilistic change detection to track changes of object instances, \item a semantic exploration scheme that actively revisits likely outdated map regions and performs object-goal navigation in semi-static scenes, and \item real-time, closed-loop evaluation in three real-world environments showing the mapping quality and semantic exploration efficiency of our approach compared to various baseline algorithms. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose a novel online open-vocabulary 3D mapping scheme that incorporates probabilistic change detection to track object instances under possible changes such as being moved, removed, or (re)introduced. \item We introduce a semantic exploration method that allows a robot to actively revisit likely outdated map regions and efficiently perform object-goal navigation in semi-static environments. \item We show that our method outperforms state-of-the-art object-goal navigation and mapping baselines in changing environments through extensive evaluations on public datasets and further validate its efficacy in real-time, closed-loop experiments conducted across three real-world environments. \end{itemize}